-- (e) In the event additional crafts and classifications of work shall, as herein provided, become subject to this Agreement subsequent to July 31, 2015, then and in such event, this Article XIII shall only be effective and applicable to employees thereafter employed hereunder by Producer in such crafts and classifications of work, commencing as of a date thereafter upon which the Producer and the IATSE shall mutually agree. - (f) (1) The bargaining parties agree to recommend to the Directors of the Pension Plan the following pension benefit increase(s):
+- (e) In the event additional crafts and classifications of work shall, as herein provided, become subject to this Agreement subsequent to July 31, 2018, then and in such event, this Article XIII shall only be effective and applicable to employees thereafter employed hereunder by Producer in such crafts and classifications of work, commencing as of a date thereafter upon which the Producer and the IATSE shall mutually agree. - (f) (1) The bargaining parties agree to recommend to the Directors of the Pension Plan the following pension benefit increase(s):

-(i) Retroactive Pension Benefit Increase for Active Participants on or after August 1, 2015
+(i) Contingent Pension Benefit Increase for Active Participants Effective January 1, 2021

-Effective January 1, 2017, increase the pension benefit accrual rates by ten percent (10%) for Credited Hours and Frozen Benefits accumulated prior to January 1, 2017, but after the most recent "Break in Service," as that term is defined in Article 1 Section 3 of the Pension Plan Trust Agreement, for those individuals who are active participants in the Pension Plan on or after August 1, 2015, provided that these new pension amounts or accrual rates shall not apply to pensions (including Frozen Benefits) that went into pay status before August 1, 2015 and, provided further, that, as soon as practicable following the end of the first quarter of 2017, the Health Plan's consultants, in conjunction with the Pension Plan's actuaries, certify that each of the Active Health Fund and the Retired Employees Fund has at least eight (8) months of reserves as of January 1, 2017, based upon the assumptions and methodologies, including but not limited to the funding priorities established for Supplemental Markets and Post '60s contributions, approved by the bargaining parties.
-For those individuals who had a Break in Service, the increase shall apply only to Credited Hours accumulated after the date of the most recent Break in Service through December 31, 2016.
-(For example, an active participant in the Pension Plan on January 1, 2017 who failed to accumulate at least two hundred (200) Vested Hours in 2008 and 2009 is entitled to the ten percent (10%) increase only for those Credited Hours accumulated on or after January 1, 2010 through December 31, 2016.)
+Effective January 1, 2021, increase the pension benefit accrual rates set forth in (A) through (C) below by ten percent (10%) for Credited Hours accumulated on or after January 1, 2017 through December 31, 2020 for those individuals who are active participants in the Pension Plan on or after January 1, 2017, provided that these new pension amounts or accrual rates shall not apply to pensions that went into pay status before January 1, 2017 and, provided further, that as soon as practicable following the end of the first quarter of 2021, the Health Plan's consultants, in conjunction with the Pension Plan's actuaries, certify that each of the Active Health Fund and the Retired Employees Fund has at least eight (8) months of reserves as of January 1, 2021, based upon the assumptions and methodologies, including but not limited to the funding priorities established for Supplemental Markets and Post '60s contributions, approved by the bargaining parties.
+For those individuals who had a Break in Service during the period commencing with January 1, 2017 to and including

+December 31, 2020, the increase shall apply only to Credited Hours accumulated after the date of the most recent Break in Service.
+(For example, an active participant in the Pension Plan on January 1, 2021 who failed to accumulate at least two hundred (200) Vested Hours in 2018 and 2019 is entitled to the ten percent (10%) increase only for those Credited Hours accumulated on or after January 1, 2020.)
 Any retroactive payments required by the foregoing shall be made without interest and as soon as practicable following the consultants' certification of reserves as provided above.

-The benefit accrual rates for Credited Hours accumulated on or after January 1, 2017 shall remain at the following rates, unless changed pursuant to subparagraph (ii) below:
+In the event that the reserve levels are below eight (8) months in the Active Health Fund or the Retired Employees Fund on January 1, 2021, the benefit accrual rates for Credited Hours accumulated on or after January 1, 2017 shall remain at the following rates, unless changed pursuant to subparagraph (ii) below: